twwspes/OfflineBPLog/readme.md

 v1.1.4 (Android version code 9) - prod-v6 fixing bugs when user type commas on remark and exporting to csv, not published not released

+v1.2.0 (Android version code 10) - prod-v7 (expo 44), not published not released

 expo publish --release-channel prod-v5